Synthesizing Computable Functions from Rational Specifications over Infinite Words: The Special Case of Closed Domains

-with the same intermediate states as the both the runs $\rho$ and $\bar{\rho}$ inductively constructed in order to define the strategy that satisfies \cref{claim:invariant-uni}.
-In oder to prove that this factorization of $\bar{\rho}'$ exists, we use that $\mathcal T$ has property $\mathcal P$ (which roughly states that an input prefix together with an output prefix yields a unique target state from where the next input must be read) as we have done in the proof of \cref{thm:functogame}.
-Since $\bar{\rho}'$ is accepting and each $m_i$ is at least as good as $\mathrm{Occ}(\bar{\rho}'_i)$, it is easy to see that the strategy is winning. \end{proof}
+with the same intermediate states as both the runs $\rho$ and $\bar{\rho}$ inductively constructed in order to define the strategy that satisfies \cref{claim:invariant-uni}.
+In order to prove that this factorization of $\bar{\rho}'$ exists, we use that $\mathcal T$ has property $\mathcal P$ exactly as we have done in the proof of \cref{thm:functogame}.
+Since $\bar{\rho}'$ is accepting and each $c_i$ is at least as good as $\mathrm{max}\ \mathrm{Occ}(c(\bar{\rho}'_i))$, it is easy to see that the strategy is winning. \end{proof}